AutoFlowResearch/SmartPeak/README.md

 ### STEP 3: Build SmartPeak dependencies
 Download the latest SDL2 libraries.
 Add the SDL2 folder to the path environmental variable.
 Compile using cmake and build for "external projects"
-Example cmake command to download all external projects `cmake -G "Visual Studio 15 2017 Win64" -T host=x64 -DUSE_SUPERBUILD=ON ..`
+Example cmake command to download all external projects assuming that you are in the location `[home directory]/smartPeak2/build_external`
+`cmake -G "Visual Studio 15 2017 Win64" -T host=x64 -DUSE_SUPERBUILD=ON ..`
-However, many of the requirements overlap with OpenMS so for practical purposes the only libraries that will need to be download are "ImGui" and "Plog"
+However, many of the requirements overlap with OpenMS so for practical purposes the only libraries that will need to be download are "ImGui", "ImPlot", and "Plog"

 ### STEP 4: Build SmartPeak
 Compile using cmake.
-Example cmake command on windows
+Example cmake command on windows assuming that all external dependency libraries are in the path `[home directory]/smartPeak2/build_external`
 ```
 cmake -DEIGEN_USE_GPU=OFF -DBoost_NO_SYSTEM_PATHS=ON -BOOST_INCLUDEDIR="C:/local/boost_1_67_0/boost" -DBOOST_ROOT="C:/local/boost_1_67_0" ^
 -DBOOST_LIBRARYDIR="C:/local/boost_1_67_0/lib64-msvc-14.1" -DBOOST_USE_STATIC=OFF -G "Visual Studio 15 2017 Win64" -T host=x64 -DUSE_SUPERBUILD=OFF ^
--DEIGEN3_INCLUDE_DIR=[home directory]/smartPeak_cpp/build_external/Dependencies/Source/eigen ^
+-DEIGEN3_INCLUDE_DIR=[home directory]/smartPeak2/build_external/Dependencies/Source/eigen ^
--DPLOG_INCLUDE_DIR=[home directory]/smartPeak2/build2/Dependencies/Source/plog/include ^
+-DPLOG_INCLUDE_DIR=[home directory]/smartPeak2/build_external/Dependencies/Source/plog/include ^
--DIMGUI_DIR=[home directory]/smartPeak2/build2/Dependencies/Source/imgui ^
+-DIMGUI_DIR=[home directory]/smartPeak2/build_external/Dependencies/Source/imgui ^
+-DIMPLOT_DIR=[home directory]/smartPeak2/build_external/Dependencies/Source/implot ^
 -DCMAKE_PREFIX_PATH="[OpenMS directory]/openms-build";"C:/qt/Qt5.12.1b/5.12.1/msvc2017_64/lib/cmake";"[SDL directory]/SDL"; ..
 ```
 Open "SmartPeak2_host" in visual studios and build the project of choice.
 Projects can be built using Visual Studios in the IDE by opening `msbuild [build_dir]/src/SmartPeak2_host` and selecting the specific target to build in the GUI or on the command line by running e.g., `msbuild [build_dir]/src/smartpeak/SmartPeak.sln /verbosity:normal /maxcpucount` which will build the main SmartPeak library and then running e.g., `msbuild [build_dir]/examples/SmartPeak_class_examples_smartpeak.sln -target:GUI /verbosity:normal /maxcpucount` which will build the SmartPeak GUI.